paulmooreparks/Maize/README.md

 The near-term goal is to implement a set of devices to bridge from the virtual CPU environment to the host machine, create a "BIOS" layer above the virtual devices, implement a simple OS and a subset of Unix/Linux system calls (interrupt $80),

+## What It Is, Basically

+* A 64-bit virtual machine that executes a custom byte code.
+* An assembly language that represents the byte code
+* An assembler implemented in C++ that generates byte code from the assembly language
+* A very simple "BIOS" and OS that bridges the VM and the underlying machine
+* An execution environment implemented in C++ that so far runs on Windows and Linux and could easily be ported to other platforms

 ## How To Use Maize

 Maize is implemented in C++ and will run on Windows and Linux.
 The primary executable is [maize](https://github.com/paulmooreparks/Maize/blob/master/src/maize.cpp),